ivanceras/sauron/README.md

 -- The Harvard Lampoon & [po8](https://www.reddit.com/user/po8/)

- Sauron is an html web framework for building web-apps with the goal of closely adhering to [The Elm Architecture](https://guide.elm-lang.org/architecture/), a paragon for elegant design.
+ **Sauron** is an html web framework for building web-apps with the goal of closely adhering to [The Elm Architecture](https://guide.elm-lang.org/architecture/), a paragon for elegant design.

- As with elm, sauron doesn't use macros to provide the view, instead just using plain rust function calls to construct the view.
+ As with elm, sauron follows the simplistic design of writing view code.

 #### Example
 ```rust